Family of Dwight D. Eisenhower: Anne Eisenhower (1949–2022)

-Barbara Anne Eisenhower (May 30, 1949 – July 30, 2022), better known as Anne Eisenhower, was a prominent interior designer based in New York City, New York.
+Barbara Anne Eisenhower (May 30, 1949 – July 30, 2022), better known as Anne Eisenhower, was a prominent interior designer based in New York City.

 Anne's first husband was Fernando Echavarría-Uribe, an insurance executive from Bogotá, Colombia, whom she met while vacationing in South America in 1966.
 They married in November 1968, and six months later had a daughter, Adriana Echavarría (born May 29, 1969).
-Adriana became a photographer, and was married for a time to Eduardo Mendoza de la Torre, the ex vice minister of justice in Colombia and later a vice president of Avianca Airlines, who was the only man to have ever testified against the notorious drug lord Pablo Escobar.
+Adriana became a photographer, and was married for a time to Eduardo Mendoza de la Torre, the ex vice minister of justice in Colombia and later a vice president of Avianca, who was the only man to have ever testified against the notorious drug lord Pablo Escobar.
 Through Adriana, Anne had two grandchildren, Camila and Nicolás Mendoza.

 In the 1980s, Anne married Wolfgang Flöttl, a billionaire hedge-fund manager who once owned an art collection with pieces by Van Gogh, Picasso, and Cézanne.
 Anne filed for divorce from Flöttl in 2018.